What Is a Principal-Agent Relationship?

 Certain individuals can be considered essential to a personal service, and those individuals can't hire an agent to perform that service on their behalf.
 For example, a famous singer can't hire someone else to go perform at a venue in their place if their contract with the venue specifically asks for the famous singer to perform.

-What Are the Types of Agents in Business?
+Types of Agents in Business

 The two most common types of principal-agent relationships in business are internal and external.
 Many businesses use a mix of both internal and external agents.